Haram: Overview

 By bringing up the word "benefit" as an opposite to "sin", verse 2:219 of the Quran clarifies that haram is that which is harmful, in opposition to that which brings benefit; therefore, sin is that which hurts others or oneself.

 An Islamic principle related to haram is that if something is prohibited or forbidden, then anything that leads to it is also considered a haram act.
 A similar principle is that the sin of haram is not limited to the person who engages in the prohibited activity, but the sin also extends to others who support the person in the activity, whether it be material or moral support.

-The five categories of الأحكام الخمسة or the hierarchy of acts from permitted to non-permitted are: